gkorland/awesome-database/README.md

 - [Neo4j](https://github.com/neo4j/neo4j) - An open-source, NoSQL, native graph database that provides an ACID-compliant transactional backend for your applications.
 Known for its high performance, scalability, and flexibility.

+- [FalkorDB](https://github.com/falkordb/falkordb) - A high-performance, low-latency, and scalable graph database optimized for real-time analytics and AI-driven applications, built on top of Redis.

 ## Vector

 - [Pinecone](https://www.pinecone.io/) - The vector database for machine learning applications.
 Build vector-based personalization, ranking, and search systems that are accurate, fast, and scalable.